Projective representations of Hecke groups from Topological quantum field theory: Hecke group inside mapping class group

 Moreover, the map $\rho_{A,B}^{p,q}$ lifts to $\SL(2,\mathbb{R})$ if and only if the curves in $A\cup B$ can be oriented so that their geometric and algebraic intersection numbers coincide $(\alpha_i\cdot\beta_j=i(\alpha_i,\beta_j))$. \end{thm}

 \begin{proof} The curves in $A$ decompose the surface into $n$ copies of cylinders with height vector equal to $v^{p,q}_{A,B}$, and circumference vector equal to $Nv'^{p,q}_{A,B}$.
 It is obvious one can make $T_A$ act affinely when restricted to each cylinder as indicated in Definition \ref{def:Dehntwist}.
 Now from (\ref{eq:PerF}) the linear part of the action agrees on all cylinders.
 The same is true for $T_B$.
 Therefore, the derivatives of $T_A$ and $T_B$ give the desired representation.
-When $\alpha_i\cdot\beta_j=i(\alpha_i,\beta_j)$ for $1\leq i\leq m,\ 1\leq j\leq n$, we have well defined horizontal and vertical directions, hence a linear representation.
+When $\alpha_i\cdot\beta_j=i(\alpha_i,\beta_j)$ for $1\leq i\leq m,\ 1\leq j\leq n$, we have well-defined horizontal and vertical directions, hence a linear representation.
 One can see \cite[Chapter~14]{FM12} or \cite[Section~4]{Mc06} for more details. \end{proof}

-When $\mu_{A,B}^{p,q}<2$, the corresponding graph $\mathcal{G}(A,B)$ and multiplicities are restrictive, one can see \cite[Chapter~1.4]{GHJ89} for the discussion on the graphs with norm less than $2$ .
+When $\mu_{A,B}^{p,q}<2$, the corresponding graph $\mathcal{G}(A,B)$ and multiplicities are restrictive, one can see \cite[Chapter~1.4]{GHJ89} for the discussion on the graphs with norm less than $2$.
 When there is no multiplicity, The graphs are of type $A,D$ or $E$ \cite{leininger2004}.
-A little bit of calculations also show if there are multiplicities, then only type $A$ graph appears, with multiplicity two on a 1-valence vertex and the corresponding $\mu^{p,q}_{A,B}$ equals to the norm of the type $B$ Coxeter graph. \\
+A few calculations also show if there are multiplicities, then only type $A$ graph appears, with multiplicity two on a 1-valence vertex and the corresponding $\mu^{p,q}_{A,B}$ equals to the norm of the type $B$ Coxeter graph. \\

 \begin{rem} Due to the Nielson-Thurston classification, a mapping class is either periodic, reducible or Pseudo-Anosov.
-Thurston used this construction to construct Pseudo-Anosov mapping class \cite{Th88}.
+Thurston used this construction to construct the Pseudo-Anosov mapping class \cite{Th88}.
 In fact, a mapping class in this construction is periodic, reducible or Pseudo-Anosov if and only if the image under $\rho^{p,q}_{A,B}$ is elliptic, parabolic or hyperbolic (determined by the traces). \end{rem}